What is PTSD?

 Biology and PTSD

 About one in three people who experience severe trauma develop PTSD.
-There is no definitive answer to why some people get it and others don’t.
+There is no definitive answer to why some people develop PTSD while others don’t.
 Researchers have found two physical differences, but it’s unclear which comes first — the chicken or the egg.
 Does PTSD cause changes in the body, or do your physical differences make you more susceptible to PTSD?

 One difference is that the hippocampus — a part of the brain — appears to be smaller in people with PTSD.
 A malfunctioning hippocampus could keep the brain from processing trauma normally, leading to PTSD.